When to Sell Your Winning Stock

 Make smart trades at the right time

-Many investors set a floor on the stock's price so that if it falls below a certain level, they sell.
+Many investors set a floor on a stock's price so that if it falls below a certain level, they sell to maintain a profit.
 You can also set an upper limit that triggers your sale.

-Your rationale here might be that you fear the stock will have a difficult time supporting a market price above a certain level and any hint of bad news will send the price into a nosedive.
+Your rationale here might be that you fear the stock will have a difficult time supporting a market price above a certain level and that a hint of bad news might send the price into a nosedive.

-Some investors simply say, "I want to make this return, and when I hit that, I'm going to move on to another opportunity."
-This mindset can allow investors to make non-emotional stock-trading decisions that could reward them with higher profits over time.
+Some investors simply say, "I want to make X amount of return; when I hit that, I'm going to sell and move on to another opportunity."
+This mindset can allow investors to make non-emotional stock-trading decisions that could reward them with higher profits over time by preventing panic-selling.

-When companies start cutting or eliminating dividends, it is time to seriously consider selling the stock.
-A company’s dividend cut is a serious event, and it signals financial issues that investors should pay close attention to.
+When companies start cutting or eliminating dividends, it's time to take a serious look into the company's internal workings.
+As an investor, you should be monitoring the monthly and quarterly performance of the companies that issue your stocks.
+A company’s dividend cut is a serious event, and it might signal financial issues or changes that investors should pay close attention to.

 Strategies for Selling

-If a stock you own becomes the focus of media attention and receives a lot of noise, it may be time to look at taking a profit.
-These types of stock-feeding frenzies attract inexperienced investors who bid up prices only to have the market collapse when the hype dies.
-If you're not careful, once the frenzy dies down, you can watch the price fall down quickly, right past your profit.
+If a stock you own becomes the focus of media attention and receives a lot of investment noise, it may be time to look at taking a profit.
+These types of stock-feeding frenzies attract inexperienced investors (known as speculators), the result of which is a stock price increase; this causes the stock to collapse when prices become too high to be attractive—the hype dies, prices fall, and you're left with a negative return on your investment.

-Growth stocks grow.
-When they stop growing or growth begins to slow, it's time to move on.
-The market does not look kindly upon growth stocks that fail to maintain their growth.
+Growth stocks are supposed to grow.
+When they stop growing or growth begins to slow, it might be the best time to sell.
+Investors do not look kindly upon growth stocks that fail to maintain their growth.

-While you always want to maximize your investment, don't eat into your profits by running up a big bill at your stockbroker in commissions through excessive trading.
-A few smart trades will beat a dozen mediocre ones any day.
+While you always want to maximize your investment, don't eat into your profits by running up a large commission bill at your stockbroker through excessive trading.
+A few educated and researched trades will beat a dozen mediocre ones any day.